lblod/mu-har-transformation-service/README.md

 * The **pcap/** folder contains the .pcap files generated previously by the **mu-docker-watcher-service** microservice.
 * The **har/** folder contains the .har (JSON) files converted from the .pcap.
-* The **docker-compose.yml** file contains information about the links that are between containers, and that information needs to be added to the .har files.

 ## Acknowledgments